 Oil Record Book

 MARPOL 73/78, Annex I states that each oil tanker of 150 GT and above and every ship of 400 GT and above shall be provided with an Oil Record Book Part I (Machinery Spaces) and each oil tanker of 150 GT and above to carry an Oil Record Book Part II (Oil Cargo Ops).
 This means the log is a mandatory record of everything related to oil and its handling onboard.
-This further means that the record will be compulsorily checked by all inspectors / auditors coming onboard for surveys.
-In fact the log is so closely scrutinised that even a slightest hint of overwriting can be ruinous.
+This further means that the record will be compulsorily checked by all inspectors/auditors coming onboard for surveys.
+In fact, the log is so closely scrutinised that even the slightest hint of overwriting can be ruinous.
 Therefore to avoid such mishaps happening, here are a few pointers.

 - Firstly, check whether the Oil record book supplied onboard is as per the Convention.
 Some publications not catering to the forms prescribed in MARPOL have been found onboard while inspection.